The Top 10 Video Marketing Benefits

 Because it’s especially visual, you can use video to teach complex concepts (what is content for if not to make things clearer for your audience?), to share stories about your customers, and to inspire marketing-specific actions (things like demos, trials, subscriptions, and more).

 But beyond video’s unique ability to convert like no other, the medium has become especially valuable to data-driven marketers.
-This is because you can track and measure audience engagement for video in a really meaningful way.
+This is because you can track and measure audience engagement for video really meaningfully.

-You can tie your videos directly to the deals they’re helping to influence and you can see which assets are actually resonating based on content engagement analytics.
+You can tie your videos directly to the deals they’re helping to influence and see which assets are resonating based on content engagement analytics.
 This is the reporting that marketing desperately needs to identify their most engaged leads faster and prove the value of game-changing initiatives.

 Apart from being a rich, visual medium, there are a lot of perks to making online video marketing part of your digital strategy.